spinler/phosphor-state-manager/redundant-bmc/README.md

    just due to an error.
 1. Finally, if this BMC's position is zero choose active, otherwise passive.

+### Cases that require a BMC must be passive

+There are some error cases that require that the BMC is passive regardless of what the sibling is doing.
+These are:

+1. The BMC is not provisioned.
+1. The systemd service that maintains the sibling API isn't running.
+Without this service running, the sibling BMC will think this BMC is dead and will become active.
-If there is an internal failure during role determination, like an exception, the BMC will also have to become passive.
+1. There is an internal failure during role determination, like an exception.

+The passive role in all but the last of these cases can be set before the heartbeat is even started, and waiting for the sibling won't even need to be done as it doesn't need that info for full role determination.

 ## After the role is determined